Brief historical background

 Russia, but they had to also "run the gauntlet" of their own communist uprising

-instigated and backed by Russian Bolsheviks, which was defeated by general Mannerheim with
+instigated and backed by Russian Bolsheviks, which was defeated by Field Marshall Mannerheim with

 some German assistance.
 It happened in the turmoil of the First World War as well as the